 The drive to adopt an EMR software is primarily motivated by the need to enhance operational efficiency and streamline workflows to improve the quality of patient care.
 These can significantly reduce administrative burdens by allowing healthcare professionals to focus more on patient care and less on paperwork.

-However, when selecting new software, healthcare organizations often face the critical issue of the cost of EMR software.
+However, when selecting new software, healthcare organizations often face the critical issue of the cost of EMR software, especially as we move into 2025.

 Implementing an EMR system represents a substantial investment in time and financial resources.
 It is important for decision-makers to evaluate these costs to ensure alignment with budgetary constraints.